Emrys-Hong/istd50043_labs/lab4/README.md

 * [Q6] Find the most popular city, in terms of percentage of trips belonging to the city.

 * [Q7] Find all the bikes (their `bike_id`) that have been to more than 1 city.
-A bike has been to a city if its start and end station of one of its trips is in this city.
+A bike has been to a city if its start or end station of one of its trips is in this city.

 * [Q8] List the bikes (their `bike_id`) that have never been to `Japantown` station.